Prairie Oyster: Solo Projects

 Russell deCarle currently tours and records with his solo group The Russell deCarle Trio, which play an eclectic mix of blues, jazz, country & western, Latin music, R&B and western swing.
 The current configuration of deCarle's band features him playing rhythm guitar instead of bass.
 In 2012, deCarle released his first studio album, "Under the Big Big Sky."
 The studio album was released by Universal Music.
 In 2015, one of deCarle's concerts was professionally recorded and later released as "Live At Loud Mouse Studios."
 Music critics have compared deCarle's solo recordings to other eclectic Country music and roots rock acts such as Chris Isaak, Willie Nelson, The Mavericks, Lyle Lovett, Raul Malo and Los Lobos.

-Keith Glass currently performs with Canadian folk artist Lynn Miles and also with his group Keith Glass & the Bad Dogs.
+Keith Glass currently performs with Canadian folk artist Lynn Miles and also with his group Keith Glass Band.
 In addition to working as a songwriter and producer, Glass is a music historian who wrote the liner notes for The Box Tops CD box set release entitled "The Original Albums 1967–69," which was released in January 2015 by Raven Records.